airborne-commando/OPSEC-OSINT-Tools/README.md

 ## Who uses Open-Source Intelligence (OSINT)?

-### National Security and Intelligence Agencies
+- National Security and Intelligence Agencies, Law Enforcement, Businesses, Cybersecurity and Cyber-crime Groups, Privacy-Conscious People, Non-Governmental Organizations

   - The CIA, Defense Intelligence Agency (DIA), and Office of the Director of National Intelligence (ODNI) all use OSINT.

-### Law Enforcement
   - OSINT can protect citizens from identity theft, sexual violence, and abuse.

-### Businesses
   - OSINT can monitor competitors, investigate new markets, and plan marketing activities.

-### Cybersecurity and Cyber-crime Groups
   - OSINT can gather intelligence about specific targets online.

-### Privacy-Conscious People
   - OSINT can check how outsiders can break into their computing devices.
   - OSINT can be used on oneself to secure privacy.

-### Non-Governmental Organizations
   - Bellingcat, the Center for Information Resilience, and Oryx use OSINT.

-### YOU
-- Yes, you can use OSINT.
+  - And you!
+Yes, you can use OSINT.

 ## Sources of OSINT
 OSINT can gather information from various sources, including: